Finding & Using Images

 Luckily, some sites, such as those with free stock images (morgueFile and Unsplash, for example), specify the wording to use in an attribution.

-If you need to create the acknowledgement, follow the Best Practices for Attribution from Creative Commons.
+If you need to create the acknowledgment, follow the Best Practices for Attribution from Creative Commons.

 Your attributions need to include: